arbor-sim/arbor/doc/install.rst

 Installing Arbor
 ################

-Installation of Arbor is done by checking out the source code and compiling it on the target system.
+Installation of Arbor is done by obtaining the source code and compiling it on the target system.

 This guide starts with an overview of the building process, and the various options available to customize the build.
-The guide then covers installation and running on `HPC clusters <_cluster>`_, followed by a troubleshooting guide for common build problems.
+The guide then covers installation and running on `HPC clusters <cluster_>`_, followed by a `troubleshooting guide <troubleshooting_>`_ for common build problems.

 .. _install_requirements: